seregazhuk/php-pinterest-bot/README.md

 ## Pagination

 Most of methods use Pinterest pagination.
-For example, when you run `$bot->pins->search('query')`, Pinterest returns only 20 results by request, you cannot get all the pins at once with only one request.
+For example, when you run `$bot->pins->search('query')`, Pinterest returns only 20 results for request, you cannot get all the pins at once with only one request.
 So these methods return `Pagination` object.
 You can iterate over it to get results:

 ```php